-- 3.1.2.1 Check each of the types of entities below that the State will contract with under its managed care delivery system, and select and/or explain the method(s) of payment that the State will use: - Managed care organization (MCO) (42 CFR 457.10) Capitation payment Describe population served:

-Prepaid inpatient health plan (PIHP) (42 CFR 457.10)

-- Capitation payment - Other (please explain)

-Describe population served:

-Guidance: If the State uses prepaid ambulatory health plan(s) (PAHP) to exclusively provide non-emergency medical transportation (a NEMT PAHP), the State should not check the following box for that plan.
+3.1.2.1 Check each of the types of entities below that the State will contract with under its managed care delivery system, and select and/or explain the method(s) of payment that the State will use: Managed care organization (MCO) (42 CFR 457.10) Capitation payment Describe population served: Prepaid inpatient health plan (PIHP) (42 CFR 457.10) Capitation payment Other (please explain) Describe population served: Guidance: If the State uses prepaid ambulatory health plan(s) (PAHP) to exclusively provide non-emergency medical transportation (a NEMT PAHP), the State should not check the following box for that plan.
 Instead, complete section 3.1.3 for the NEMT PAHP.
-Prepaid ambulatory health plan (PAHP) (42 CFR 457.10) Capitation payment Other (please explain) Describe population served: Primary care case manager (PCCM) (individual practitioners) (42 CFR 457.10) Case management fee Other (please explain) The provider receives a monthly case management fee for each recipient.
-Primary care case management entity (PCCM Entity) (42 CFR 457.10) Case management fee Shared savings, incentive payments, and/or other financial rewards for improved quality outcomes (see 42 CFR 457.1240(f)) Other (please explain) The state currently pays a monthly fee to CCNC for case management and practice support.
-If PCCM entity is selected, please indicate which of the following function(s) the entity will provide (as described in 42 CFR 457.10), in addition to PCCM services: Provision of intensive telephonic case management $ \wedge $ FIOUSION OF INTENSIVE LETEDHOMIC CASE MANAgement
+Prepaid ambulatory health plan (PAHP) (42 CFR 457.10) Capitation payment Other (please explain) Describe population served: Primary care case manager (PCCM) (individual practitioners) (42 CFR 457.10) Case management fee Other (please explain) ☑ Primary care case management entity (PCCM Entity) (42 CFR 457.10) ☑ Case management fee ☐ Shared savings, incentive payments, and/or other financial rewards for improved quality outcomes (see 42 CFR 457.1240(f)) ☐ Other (please explain) If PCCM entity is selected, please indicate which of the following function(s) the entity will provide (as described in 42 CFR 457.10), in addition to PCCM services: Provision of intensive telephonic case management Provision of face-to-face case management Operation of a nurse triage advice line Development of enrollee care plans